menhera-org/TabArray/docs/addons.mozilla.org/description.en.md

 _This may not be compatible with our previous add-on "Site-based Tabs."
 Please disable the old one if you find any problems._

-This extension is compatible most tab management extension such as Tree Style Tab extension.
+This extension is compatible with most tab management extension such as Tree Style Tab extension.
 See more compatibility information (additions welcome) at https://github.com/menhera-org/TabArray#compatiblity .

 _Perfect replacement for Chrome's tab groups and the discontinued add-on Conex._